primesoft-group/oneconnexx-docs/_pages/webclient/en/ueberwachung.md

 Transactions are similar to log entries, but differ in the following ways:

   * A transaction is only written when the main function of an add-in is performed, and only the final result of the call is written.
-A transaction thus only contains the final result of a call, while log entries record the process of the call
+A transaction thus only contains the final result of a call, while log entries record the process of the call.

 In the case of transactions that are incorrect, the status and the message text are displayed in red.
 A maximum of the latest 20 transactions are displayed per interface.
-Interfaces that contain incorrect transactions are expanded from the start
+Interfaces that contain incorrect transactions are initially expanded.

 ### Building a transaction